SkeletonsAreBad/mcbookfmt/README.md

 # mcbookfmt

-Convert any text into a Minecraft Book and Quill friendly format
+Convert any text into a Minecraft Book and Quill friendly format.

 Converts text to fit in 14 lines and 19 columns per page.